0age/RStore/README.md

 **DISCLAIMER: this implements a few highly experimental features - be sure to *educate the users of your contract* if it will rely on metamorphic contracts for storage!
 These contracts have not yet been fully tested or audited - proceed with caution and please share any exploits or optimizations you discover.**

+For additional context and an explanation of the initialization code used to deploy metamorphic storage contracts, check out [this post](https://medium.com/@0age/on-efficient-ethereum-storage-c76869591add).

 ## Table of Contents

 - [Install](#install)